Mhervin47/DiffDx/README.md

 ## How the Actor works

-The actor is a Groq-hosted **Llama 3.3 70B** model prompted to behave as a diagnostic physician.
+The actor is a Groq-hosted **llama-3.1-8b-instant** model prompted to behave as a diagnostic physician.
 Every turn it receives the patient's structured profile, the (compressed) conversation history, 3 retrieved few-shot exemplars, and the current differential with probabilities.
 It outputs strict JSON every turn:

 ```json
 {